Koech-code/bookings/README.md

 - Create an account
 - login to the application
 - see the available SPA services
-- book a service you want
+- book a service I want
 - cancel a booked service.

 ## Specifications: